Pope (name)

 Pope is a surname of several proposed and likely convergent origins.
 It has been linked to the English surname Pape, likely having roots as a nickname for someone who plays a clergyman in pageantry or someone with a matching pompous disposition.
 It also has origins deriving from French and German surnames related to clergymen, and may also be a variant of the surname Poppe.

+Surname

 Notable people with this surname include: